vasudev-ps/Neighbourhood-Map-Hospitals/README.md

 # Neighbourhood-Map
-Neighbourhood-Map is a project where users can fetch details of their near-by hospitals.
+Neighbourhood-Map is a project where users can fetch details of their near by hospitals.

 ###File Structure
 * css